LeviHarrison/golden/analysis.md

 `532`

-More specifically, these occurences came from 532 individual images.
+More specifically, these occurrences came from 532 individual images.

 ---